kyma-project/lifecycle-manager/samples/template-operator/README.md

    ```

 3. Refer to the [controller implementation](./operator/controllers/sample_controller.go).
-Instead of implementing the default reconciler interface, as provided by `kuberbuilder`, include the `module-manager` declarative reconciler.
+Instead of implementing the default reconciler interface, as provided by `kubebuilder`, include the `module-manager` declarative reconciler.
    ```go
    // SampleReconciler reconciles a Sample object type SampleReconciler struct {